 Thinking of a hair colour makeover or transformation?

-Take a look at our Fairy Floss Hues Pinboard for inspiration or find out more on current colour trends Fashion Grey, Ombre Hair Colour, Freelights and our favourite creative colour technology Elumen from Goldwell.
+Take a look at our Fairy Floss Hues Pinboard for inspiration or find out more on current colour trends Fashion Grey, Ombre Hair Colour, Freelights and our favourite creative colour technology Wella Professionals.

-Also check out the Elumen Sapphire and Emerald Highlights Hair Transformation Video.
+Also check out the Sapphire and Emerald Highlights Hair Transformation Video.